 Dynamic Give Google a selection of headlines, calls to action, and descriptions, and its AI will mix and match these when serving your ads in order to get the best results.

-Video Use video to better engage your audience.
+Video Use short-form video to better engage your audience.

 Landing Pages

 A landing page is the first page a user sees when they click on your ad.
 To help your Quality Score, it’s important that these are highly relevant to your ad.
-For example, if you’re advertising your takeaway pizza products, it’s better to have a landing page that’s specifically about the types of pizza people can order, rather than your website homepage.
+For example, if you advertise takeaway pizza products, it’s better to have a landing page that’s specifically about the types of pizza people can order, rather than your website homepage or a page with multiple types of product.

 Metrics

-Metrics tell you how your ad is doing.
+Metrics tell you how your ad is performing.
 It’s helpful to measure these, and Google Ads provides lots of information to help with monitoring.
 Some of the most commonly useful metrics are:

 Cost Per Click (CPC) or Cost Per Engagement The number of clicks on your ad divided by your total spend.
 This is good for seeing how costly your ad is.